Rancho San José y Sur Chiquito: Lobos-Corona Parklands Project

 In 2004, the Palo Corona Ranch, formerly known as the Fish Ranch, was put on the market for $55 million.
 The 9,898 acre property stretches southeast about 11 mile from the Carmel River south to the Los Padres National Forest.
 Environmentalists were concerned that it would be converted to an estate-type development like that done for Rancho San Carlos (later named the Santa Lucia Preserve) next to the Palo Corona Ranch.
-In May 2002, the Big Sur Land trust and The Nature Conservancy joined together to buy the Ranch.
+In May 2002, the Big Sur Land trust and The Nature Conservancy joined to buy the Ranch.

 The southern "Back Country" range of 5,500 acre was sold to the California Department of Fish and Game, which added it the existing 640 acre Joshua Creek Ecological Preserve.
 It is protected in perpetuity for public conservation and parkland.
 The Monterey Peninsula Regional Park District used the northern 4350 acre to create the Palo Corona Regional Park.
 Due to budget constraints and right-of-way limitations, the district was only able to open the 681 acre front parcel to the public, and only on a limited basis.
 As of May 2018, access is restricted on a limited permit system.
 Due to a limited right-of-way and limitations imposed by the California Coastal Commission, only 21 access permits are available daily, 13 for the Highway 1 entrance, or eight permits for entrance from the South Bank Trail.
 Visitors must apply at least two weekdays in advance.

 The Park district and the DPR have joined to purchase the remaining 2,088-acre middle portion of the ranch from The Nature Conservancy and the Big Sur Land Trust for its appraised value of $10.2 million.

 The non-profits bought land from telecommunications millionaire Craig McCaw.
 They paid $32 million, $8 million less than the final asking price.
 The land consists of coastal grasslands and woodland, ponds, and perennial creeks.
 The "front range" portion of the ranch at the mouth of the Carmel River had been originally owned by Joseph W. Gregg when Castro's patent was approved.
 Craig McCaw bought it and seven other properties.